Background pattern

 • difficulty breathing

-He will receive appropriate treatment to prevent these reactions and will be closely monitored for these symptoms during the infusion of Qarziba.
+You will receive suitable treatment to prevent these reactions and will be closely monitored for these symptoms during Qarziba infusion.

-• Bleeding from small blood vessels (capillary leak syndrome)
+• Leakage from small blood vessels (capillary leak syndrome)

-Bleeding from small blood vessels can cause rapid swelling of the arms, legs, and other parts of the body.
-Other signs are a rapid drop in blood pressure, dizziness, and difficulty breathing.
+Leakage of blood components from small blood vessels can cause rapid swelling of the arms, legs, and other parts of the body.
+Other signs include a rapid drop in blood pressure, dizziness, and difficulty breathing.

 • Eye problems